aws/random-cut-forest-by-aws/README.md

 % java -jar target/random-cut-forest-1.0-benchmarks.jar
 ```

-You can also pass a regex at the command-line to filter which benchmarks are run:
+The full benchmark suite takes a long time to run.
+You can also pass a regex at the command-line, then only matching
+benchmark methods will be executed.

 ```text
 % java -jar target/random-cut-forest-1.0-benchmarks.jar RandomCutForestBenchmark\.updateAndGetAnomalyScore